ibm-garage-mop/lab-guides/lab/1-deploy-website-container/deploy-website-container.md

 A project is a Kubernetes namespace with additional annotations and is the central vehicle by which access to resources for regular users is managed.
 A project allows a community of users to organize and manage their content in isolation from other communities.

-1. Select the `Administrator` view and select `Projects` to get a list of all your assigned projects.
+1. Select the `Administrator` view and select `Projects` to get a full list of all your assigned projects.

 ![image](https://user-images.githubusercontent.com/91945915/157018606-ee949e7a-5084-4349-b553-d503d963f8f2.png)

-2. Switch back to the `Developer` view and select the project named `userX-sushi` and click on the project name.
+2. Switch back to the `Developer` view.
+Click on `Topology`.

 ![image](https://user-images.githubusercontent.com/91945915/157017060-f9910625-5991-4ac1-9430-998f4220f24a.png)

-3. There should be no deployments under this project yet.
+3. Seletc the project `userX-sushi`.
+There should be no deployments under this project yet.

 ![image](https://user-images.githubusercontent.com/91945915/157017348-f7f985d2-f5db-4119-a084-1887dcc2f820.png)